eXascaleInfolab/TSM-Bench/generation/README.md

 The objective of this step is to generate seed fragments (sequences) from real-time sequence data, which is constrained by size.

-In the following we use DCGAN used by TS-Benchmark, but any GAN variant could be used.
+In the following, we use DCGAN used by TS-Benchmark, but any GAN variant could be used.

 ### Start